Thematic Research Units

-The Norwegian Citizen Panel is organized in thematic research coordination groups.
-We currently have six active research groups.
+The Norwegian Citizen Panel is organized in thematic research units.
+We currently have six active research units.

 Basic research on political behavior and democracy

 How do social identities, norms, and values affect human attitudes and decision making?
 What are the sources of political legitimacy, and how can they be measured and identified empirically?
 How is the state of representative democracy - do citizens get what they want and do they get it equally?

 With an emphasis on survey experimental techniques, this research unit takes a broad, multidisciplinary approach to basic research questions in fields such as political behaviour, behavioral democratic theory, experimental economics, and judicial politics.